Ruby Stakes Preview, Tips, Runners & Trends

 • Showcasing (0 Wins from 5 runners)

-Looking at the winning odds over the last 16 renewals, the biggest-priced winner was Wannabe Better in 2013, winning for T Stack at odds of 12/1 under the guidance of Wayne Lordan.
-Looking at the runners at the head of the market over the last 16 renewals, there have been 5 winning favourites in the race.
-Before placing your bet on the 2025 Ruby Stakes, head over to see which other runners today are being backed by the best racing tipsters.
+Looking at the winning odds over the last 17 renewals, the biggest-priced winner was Wannabe Better in 2013, winning for T Stack at odds of 12/1 under the guidance of Wayne Lordan.
+Looking at the runners at the head of the market over the last 17 renewals, there have been 5 winning favourites in the race.
+Whilst we wait for the 2026 Ruby Stakes, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Ruby Stakes